blamairia/Heartline-Landing/landing-website/plan.md

-# Hearline Dashboard Database Integration Plan
+# Heartline Dashboard Database Integration Plan

 **Created:** June 8, 2025
-**Project:** Hearline Subscription Management Platform
+**Project:** Heartline Subscription Management Platform
 **Status:** Template to Database Integration

 ## 📋 Executive Summary

-This plan outlines the complete transformation of the Hearline dashboard from hardcoded template data to a fully functional database-integrated subscription management system.
+This plan outlines the complete transformation of the Heartline dashboard from hardcoded template data to a fully functional database-integrated subscription management system.
 All dashboard components currently use mock data arrays and need to be connected to the existing Prisma database schema.

 ## 🎯 Current State Analysis